 - Always Pay Your Account on Time — The single most important factor in managing your credit score is paying your accounts on time.
 Automatic payments (at least for the minimum balance due) can ensure you never hurt your score with a late payment.

 - Keep Credit Utilization Under 30% — Banks get nervous when you approach your spending limit.
 Use less than 30% of your available credit whenever possible.
 If you can get your utilization under 10%, you'll likely see further improvement.
-So, you may want to proactively pay down your balances before applying for new credit.
+So, proactively paying down your balances before applying for new credit line can make your credit look more healthy.

 - Don’t Close Your Oldest Accounts — Older accounts give lenders a better picture of your credit history, and they can help your score significantly.
 Do your best to keep them open and in good standing.